 When friends visit me in Bristol, I love to share what we have, here in the heart of the West Country.
-It was a pleasure when I was asked to show around my blogging friends Erik from Around the Globe and Jennifer from Luxe Adventure Traveler, to give them my local’s perspective of the city.
+If you want to know what to see in Bristol, I recently showed my blogging friends Erik from Around the Globe and Jennifer from Luxe Adventure Traveler, to give them my local’s perspective of the city.
 It was a fun-packed few days, which I hope gave them a flavour of Bristol’s best side, with a bit of time to relax and soak up the atmosphere.
-Now I’m sharing the best of Bristol with you too, with 25 suggestions on what to enjoy when you visit with friends or family; here’s a comprehensive although by no means exhaustive list of what you might like to see, arranged by neighbourhood.
+Now I’m sharing the best of Bristol with you too, with 25 suggestions on what to enjoy when you visit with friends or family; here’s a comprehensive although by no means exhaustive list of fun things to do in Bristol, arranged by neighbourhood.

 1. Bristol’s Harbourside